 It is something of an unwritten rule in both video games and their tabletop cousins that underwater adventures are fucking terrible.
 In tabletop, the plethora of conditions and rules add a new cartload of conditions for the GM to keep track of and few if any adventures actually manage to utilize the advantages of the … More [Review] Evil Tide (2e); An underwater adventure that does not suck?!!

-Since the Illithiad gained me a boatload of unexpected entertainment and a newfound respect for Rpg-heavyweight and Moonglum to Cook’s Elric Bruce Cordell, I figured I might as well check out the rest of relatively short lived Monstrous Arcana Series, which provided one fluffsplat with three accompanying adventures for various entries in the DnD bestiary. … More [Review] The Sea Devils (2e); Epic level Orcs.
+Since the Illithiad gained me a boatload of unexpected entertainment and a newfound respect for Rpg-heavyweight and Moonglum to Cook’s Elric Bruce Cordell, I figured I might as well check out the rest of relatively short lived Monstrous Arcana Series, which provided one fluffsplat with three linked adventures for various entries in the DnD bestiary.
+This … More [Review] The Sea Devils (2e); Epic level Orcs.

 A recent very interesting conversation with a fellow scholar of the questionable and divisive art of psychology recently informed me that if I am to generate more readers I should interpose my articles with imagery with captions and possibly some cat pictures if I am to avert the looming peril of the wall of text … More [Review] Dawn of the Overmind (2e); An epic, majestic finale that makes one remember just how high we can soar if we follow our dreams *sniff*

 The second part of the Illithiad adventure trilogy (unofficial title) by Bruce Cordell takes place almost immediately after the first part, but this is where the similarities end.
 Part 1 was an investigation, this is a sort of wilderness trek with a sort of dungeon at the end.
-Also, part 1 sucked, this one is … More [Review] Masters of Eternal Night (2e); A promising second act
+Also, part 1 sucked, this one is pretty … More [Review] Masters of Eternal Night (2e); A promising second act

 My brief trip into 2e Land has galvanized my thirst for exploration, thus I have set out on a quest to find more good 2e (sssssshhhh, I know Return to the Tomb of Horrors exists).
 I began my expedition in a region bordering my previous review of the Illithiad, the accompanying adventure trilogy also conveniently … More [Review] A Darkness Gathering(2e); An inauspicious beginning